 Electric toothbrushes were initially designed for orthodontic patients and people with limited motor skills who aren’t able to clean their teeth as efficiently as healthy people with a manual toothbrush.
 The idea was to invent a toothbrush that requires much less hand movements and allow people to brush their teeth as effectively as with a manual toothbrush.

-While the first electric toothbrushes weren’t even waterproof and required a standard wall outlet for power, today’s generation toothbrushes feature long lasting rechargeable batteries (usually lithium-ion), several cleaning modes and intensity levels, and they are highly endorsed by many dentists from all across the world.
+While the first electric toothbrushes weren’t even waterproof and required a standard wall outlet for power, today’s toothbrushes feature long lasting rechargeable lithium-ion batteries, several cleaning modes and intensity levels, and they are highly endorsed by many dentists from all across the world.

 It’s safe to say that oral care is an essential part of hygiene, but it is sadly often overlooked.
 Every dentist in this world recommends brushing teeth at least twice per day and it’s been said that less than 50% of adults are brushing their teeth the right way.
-Electric toothbrushes are much less prone to brushing technique and it’s been proven that they are more effective than using a manual toothbrush alone.
+Electric toothbrushes are much less prone to brushing technique and it’s been proven that they are more efficient than using a manual toothbrush alone.

 But it doesn’t matter if you are using the most expensive and most advanced electric toothbrush, or just a traditional one because at the end it all comes down to brushing habits.
 It’s also safe to say that even having great brushing habits isn’t enough for perfect oral hygiene because flossing is even more important than brushing.
 Dentists agree that flossing is even more important than brushing teeth because toothbrushes can’t clean tiny spaces between teeth as efficiently as flossing can and plaque between teeth can do more harm on the long run than plaque on the surface of teeth.
 Sadly it’s been said that less than 50% people floss on a regular basis.
 But more about flossing in the best water flossers section.

-If you have experience with any product listed above, or if you have your own favorite, you can share your thoughts with us in the comments section at the bottom of this page!
+If you have experience with any electric toothbrush listed above, or if you have your own favorite you want to share, feel free to write a comment in the comments section at the bottom of this page!